 At Possible, we create better finances for our customers through our mobile app - clean, simple, fast and mostly behind the scenes.
 We empower our customers with the tools to make their financial dreams a reality.
 We help our customers believe that escape velocity from the debt trap is achievable.
 We remove the anxiety of the unknown and provide them access to credit.
 We offer them financial education when they want it.

-Our product has a discreet purpose - to fulfill the financial potential of our diverse customers.
+Our product has a discrete purpose - to fulfill the financial potential of our diverse customers.
 Some folks say we do a “dirty job” because our APRs are higher than 36%.
 Others criticize us for steadfastly opposing payday lenders and the current banking system.
 We welcome these conversations and know that we need to continuously strive to do what’s fair and what’s best for our customers within the regulatory structure we operate in.
 Our customers have a Sisyphean task and we can help - even if it’s just to break off a small piece of the rock every time and carry it down with those we serve.
 Even if it’s just to give that last heavy push to get that rock over the hill.
 Financial fairness is bigger than me and bigger than our company, but I know our vision along with our action can empower the nation and make financial fairness possible.